iksungk/simultaneous_recovery/readme.md

 - utils.py: a Python file with auxiliary functions.
 - losses.py: a Python file with various kinds of training loss functions and regularizations.

-Any questions regarding the code should be directed to Iksung Kang (iskang@mit.edu).
+Any questions regarding the code should be directed to Iksung Kang (iksung.kang@alum.mit.edu).